brianmhess/cassandra-loader/README.md

-  -dateFormat <dateFormatString> Date format [default for Locale.ENGLISH] -nullString <nullString>       String that signifies NULL [none] -skipRows <skipRows>           Number of rows to skip [0] -skipCOls <columnsToSkip>      Comma-separated list of columsn to skip in the input file -maxRows <maxRows>             Maximum number of rows to read (-1 means all) [-1] -maxErrors <maxErrors>         Maximum parse errors to endure [10] -badDir <badDirectory>         Directory for where to place badly parsed rows. [none]
+  -dateFormat <dateFormatString> Date format [default for Locale.ENGLISH] -nullString <nullString>       String that signifies NULL [none] -skipRows <skipRows>           Number of rows to skip [0] -skipCols <columnsToSkip>      Comma-separated list of columns to skip in the input file -maxRows <maxRows>             Maximum number of rows to read (-1 means all) [-1] -maxErrors <maxErrors>         Maximum parse errors to endure [10] -badDir <badDirectory>         Directory for where to place badly parsed rows. [none]